 At termination of employment, employees may receive cash payments for all accumulated vacation and compensatory time.
 Employees who retire get 25% of the value of their accumulated sick leave credited to a Voluntary Employees' Beneficiary Association account, which can be used for future medical expenses and insurance purposes.
 The amounts of unpaid vacation and compensatory time accumulated by College employees are accrued when earned.
 The sick leave liability is recorded as an estimate of one-fourth of the total balance on the payroll records.
-The accrued vacation leave totaled \$1,944,749 and accrued sick leave totaled \$2,508,904 at June 30, 2022.
+The accrued vacation leave totaled \$2,585,996 and accrued sick leave totaled \$1,666,219 at June 30, 2023.
+Compensatory time is categorized as a current liability since it must be used before other leave.